 Round trip 10 days – Nanortalik

-This package showcases the contrast of South Greenland in a perfect combination.
+This package offers a combination that perfectly showcases the contrasts of South Greenland.
 It takes you to the southernmost town in Greenland – Nanortalik.
-Two fully days give you the possibility to experience the majestic mountains so characteristic for this area, together with the charming town and its inhabitants.
-Additional you visit the colourful town of Qaqortoq, and the arctic farming landscape around Igaliku and Qassiarsuk – now sites on the UNESCO World Heritage List.
+Two full days give you an opportunity to experience the majestic mountains that are so characteristic of this area, visit the charming town and mingle with the locals.
+The tour also takes you to the colourful town of Qaqortoq, and the arctic farming landscape around Igaliku and Qassiarsuk – two quaint villages that are now at the heart of sites on the UNESCO World Heritage List.

 Accommodation at hotel with private or shared facilities.

 Dinner and lunch packets can be ordered at the hotels.